 Cilantro Chicken Salad

-This chicken salad recipe is super easy to make and took me all of 15 minutes to make if your chicken is already cooked.
-I typically make my chicken salads from supermarket rotisserie chicken or leftovers when I roast a chicken myself.
+This cilantro lime chicken salad recipe is super easy to make and takes only about 15 minutes if your chicken is already cooked.
+I typically buy supermarket rotisserie chicken or use leftovers from when I roast a chicken myself.
 It makes for a juicy, tender chicken salad with minimal effort.
-If you don’t want to use a rotisserie chicken, you can also cook the chicken breasts yourself if you wish, in the slow cooker or poach it on the stove.
-Finally to serve, this can be in a wrap, over lettuce, make a chicken melt or stuffed in a tomato or avocado!
+If you don’t want to use a rotisserie chicken, you can also cook the chicken breasts in the slow cooker or poach them on the stove.

 - Classic Chicken Salad